harryross263/dotfiles/README.md

 This contains some personal preferences but is not linked to a particular computer.

+I do not like the new bash sessions as it does not work well with tmux.
+To disable them, simply run `touch ~/.bash_session_disable`.

 ## Warnings
 Do *not* install Brewfile.complete; it is a list of everything I had installed with homebrew on my old harddrive.
 It should not all be reinstalled.
 See Brewfile and Brewfile.alt.